Pomax/BezierInfo-2/README.md

 ## Building everything

-Use the latest Node v14, with all dependencies installed via `npm install`.
-Note that [node-canvas](https://github.com/Automattic/node-canva) has [special instructions](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) because it's going to have to compile itself (however, JPEG support is not needed for this project).
+Use the latest Node (currently v14), with all the project dependencies installed via `npm install`.
+Note that [node-canvas](https://github.com/Automattic/node-canva) has [special instructions for Windows users](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) because it's going to have to compile itself (GTK is _required_.
+However, JPEG support is not).

-- The general single-build-pass command is simply `npm start`
-- Continuous development is `npm test`
+Also note that you will need a TeX installation with several dependencies: on Windows, install [MiKTeX](https://miktex.org/download) and set it up so that it installs things as needed.
+On Linux/Unix/etc, you'll need to install the following packages:

+- xzdec
+- libpoppler-glib-dev
+- texlive
+- texlive-xetex
+- texlive-extra-utils

+You'll also need [pdf2svg](https://github.com/dawbarton/pdf2svg/), which on Windows means that in addition to building this utility from source, you'll all need to put the .exe file somewhere sensible (like `C:\Program Files (x86)\pdf2svg`) add then add that dir to your PATH, so `pdf2svg` can be invoked like any other CLI utility.

 #### Specialised commands:

 - `regenerate` runs a build followed by running `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.
+- `deploy` runs `regenerate` and then copies the content of the `docs` directory over to `../bezierinfo`, which is where the actual webview repo lives on my filesystem.

 #### Even more specialized commands: